 Parcels posted in a Saskatchewan Crown Land Sale are requested by oil companies through the Integrated Resources Information System (IRIS).

-Posting requests submitted by companies are reviewed by Saskatchewan's Ministry of the Economy to determine whether or not the lands are already under lease, or if they are encumbered by caveats or other restrictions.
+Posting requests submitted by companies are reviewed by Saskatchewan's Ministry of Energy and Resources to determine whether or not the lands are already under lease, or if they are encumbered by caveats or other restrictions.

 - If the lands are undisposed Crown lands, a further review determines whether or not they are selected for Treaty Land Entitlement or have overlapping mineral permits/leases (eg. coal, potash, diamonds, etc) and then reviewed for environmental or heritage concerns.